18-Year-Old Tarsha Whitmore Spreads Legs In ‘Unreal’ Thong Bikini On Thai Beach

 Tarsha Whitmore may be young, but she’s going places.
 The 18-year-old Australian is now a hit Instagram sensation – her 470,000-strong following is climbing by the day.

 On June 19, Tarsha updated her account.
-A stunning beach snap showed the model directly on sands in Phuket, Thailand.
+A stunning beach snap showed the model directly on the sand in Phuket, Thailand.
 While the backdrop of lapping ocean waters and distant greenery ticked boxes on the scenery front, fans are likely being drawn to the model in the foreground.
-Tarsha had planted herself on the shores in nothing but a tiny purple bikini – the eye-popping snap confirmed the briefs to be thonged.
+Tarsha had planted herself on the shores in nothing but a tiny purple bikini – the eye-popping snap confirmed the briefs to be a thong.

 With her back to the camera, Tarsha sat facing the bay.
 Her toned and bronzed legs were spread in front of her.
 Her eyes were, however, directly piercing the camera – Tarsha had turned her head to face the lens.
 The model sent her fans a fierce gaze, a sultry vibe, and somewhat of a candid feel.